Air Canada: New branding and fleet

 On 9 February 2017, a new retro red and black aircraft livery was launched, to coincide with Air Canada's 80th anniversary and Canada's 150th anniversary of Confederation.
 The update includes design aspects from the logo used between 1964 and 1992, with an overall white colour scheme, with a black underside, tail fin with red maple leaf rondelle, black "Air Canada" lettering with a red maple leaf rondelle underneath, and a black "mask" surrounding the cockpit windows.

 In December 2013, Air Canada ordered 61 Boeing 737 MAX single-aisle narrow body aircraft to replace its existing fleet of Airbus A320 series aircraft with the first MAX 8 variant delivered on 2 November 2017.
-Some Airbus Airbus A319s will be transferred to Air Canada's Rouge subsidiary, with the remaining fleet retired.
+Some Airbus A319s will be transferred to Air Canada's Rouge subsidiary, with the remaining fleet retired.
 As part of the deal, Boeing purchased 25 Embraer E190s from Air Canada that were retired in 2016.
 The same year, Air Canada signed an agreement with Bombardier Aerospace to replace the E190s with Airbus A220/CSeries aircraft from 2019.

 In July 2017, Air Canada reintroduced Premium Economy on its North American wide-body flights.

 In April 2018, Air Canada rebranded its international business class cabin as Air Canada Signature Class.
-Passengers could expect an enhanced menu, including the new Air Canada Signature Cocktail, in addition new amenity kits, a chauffeur service (using BMW vehicles) at its hubs during domestic to international connections, and access to the Air Canada Signature Suite at Toronto Pearson International Airport.
+Passengers could expect an enhanced menu, including the new Air Canada Signature Cocktail, as well as new amenity kits, a chauffeur service (using BMW vehicles) at its hubs during domestic to international connections, and access to the Air Canada Signature Suite at Toronto Pearson International Airport.
 On select North American routes, Air Canada Signature Service is offered on widebody aircraft.

 In May 2018, Air Canada listed Taiwan as part of China to comply with a requirement of China's civil aviation administration.
 On 6 June 2018, Air Canada and Air China signed a joint venture, the first joint venture between a North American and Chinese airline.

 Proposed acquisition of Transat A.T.

-On 16 May 2019, Air Canada announced it is in exclusive talks to buy Transat A.T., the parent company that owns Air Transat, for 520 million Canadian dollars.
+On 16 May 2019, Air Canada announced it was in exclusive talks to buy Transat A.T., the parent company that owns Air Transat, for CA$520 million.

 On 27 June 2019, Transat A.T. agreed to be purchased by Air Canada for CA$13 per share.
-The deal is still subject to shareholder and regulatory approval.
 On 11 August 2019, Air Canada raised the purchase price of Transat A.T. to CA$18 per share.
-The overall value of the deal was now 720 million dollars.
+The overall value of the deal was now $720 million.
 On 23 August 2019, 95% of Transat A.T. shareholders approved the acquisition by Air Canada on that basis.
+The agreement was revised downwards in October 2020 to CA$5 per share, reflecting the challenges posed to the airline industry by the COVID-19 pandemic.

 The plan was "expected to face intense scrutiny from the Competition Bureau and other regulatory authorities, including in Europe", according to CBC News.
-The agreement was revised downwards in October 2020 to CA$5 per share, reflecting the challenges posed to the airline industry by the COVID-19 pandemic.
-The deal was dropped in April 2021 following a failure to secure European Commission approval.
+While the Government of Canada approved the takeover on 11 February 2021, it was dropped in April 2021 following a failure to secure European Commission approval.